nanocubeai/nanocube/README.md

 -----------------

 **NanoCube** is a minimalistic in-memory, in-process OLAP engine for lightning fast point queries on Pandas DataFrames.
-As of now, just 27 lines of code are required to transform a Pandas DataFrame into a multi-dimensional OLAP cube.
+As of now, less than 50 lines of code are required to transform a Pandas DataFrame into a multi-dimensional OLAP cube.
 NanoCube shines when point queries need to be executed on a DataFrame, e.g. for financial data analysis, business intelligence or fast web services.